couchbase/cbft/DESIGN.md

 failover, but if that's needed, ns-server can invoke cbft's REST API to resume index ingest and querying.

-## Gaps In The Simple Design So Far
+## Major Gaps In The Simple Design So Far

-Although we now support adding, removing and failover'ing multiple cbft nodes in the cluster at this point in the design, this simple design approach is actually expected to be quite resource intensive (lots of KV backfills) and has availability issues.
+Although we now support adding, removing and failover'ing multiple cbft nodes in the cluster at this point in the design, this simple design approach is actually expected to be quite resource intensive (lots of backfills) and has availability issues.

 ### Backfill Overload

-For example, if we started out with just a single node cb-00 and then added nodes cb-01, cb-02 & cb-03 into the cluster at the same time, then eventually all the cbft janitors on those three newly added nodes will awake at nearly the same time and all start their DCP streams at nearly the same time.
+For example, if we started out with just a single node cb-00 and then added nodes cb-01, cb-02 & cb-03 into the cluster at the same time, then the cbft janitors on the three newly added nodes will awake at nearly the same time and all start their DCP streams at nearly the same time.
 This would lead to a huge, undesirable load on the KV system due to lots of concurrent KV backfills across all vbuckets.

-Ideally, we would like there to be throttling of concurrent KV backfills to avoid killing the system.
+Ideally, we would like there to be throttling of concurrent KV backfills to avoid overloading the system.

 ### Index Unavailability

-Following on the same example scenario, at the same time, the cbft janitor on cb-00 will awaken and stop 3/4th's of its PIndexes (the ones that have been reassigned to the new cbft nodes on cb-01/02/03).
+Continuing with the same example scenario, at the nearly same time, the cbft janitor on cb-00 will awaken and stop 3/4th's of its PIndexes (the ones that have been reassigned to the new cbft nodes on cb-01/02/03).

-So, any queries at this time will see lack of hits or results (assuming the PIndexes are slow to build on the new cbft nodes).
+So, any new queries at this time will see a significat lack of search hits (assuming the PIndexes are slow to build on the new cbft nodes).

 Ideally, we would like there to be little or no impact to cbft queries and index availability during a rebalance.

 ## Addressing Backfill Overload And Index Unavailability

-Let's address these issues one at a time, where we propose to fit into the state changes and workflow of ns-server's rebalance design.
+To address these major gaps, we propose to fit into ns-server's rebalance flow and orchestration.

-### ns-server's Rebalance Workflow
+### ns-server's Rebalance Flow

-During rebalance, ns-server provides some advanced concurrency scheduling maneuvers to increase efficiency, availability and safety (see ns-server's rebalance-flow.txt document for more details)...
+During rebalance, ns-server provides some advanced concurrency scheduling maneuvers to increase efficiency, availability and safety.
+We recap those maneuvers here, but please see ns-server's rebalance-flow.txt document for more details.

+* ns-server rebalances only one bucket at a time.
+* ns-server prioritizes VBucket moves to try to keep number of active VBuckets "level" throughout KV nodes in the cluster.
-* ns-server can limit the number of concurrent KV backfills per node (usually to 1 KV backfill per node).
+* ns-server also limits concurrent KV backfills to 1 per node.
-* ns-server disables compactions during some sub-phases of the rebalance moves to increase throughput.
+* ns-server disables compactions during VBucket moves and view indexing, to increase efficiency/throughput at the cost of using more storage space.
+* after 64 VBucket moves, ns-server kicks off a phase of compactions across the cluster.
-* ns-server disables indexing during some sub-phases of the rebalance moves to increase throughput and to implement "consistent view queries under rebalance".
+* ns-server disables indexing during some sub-phases of the rebalance moves to implement "consistent view queries under rebalance".
-* ns-server prioritizes VBucket moves to try to keep number of active VBuckets "level" throughout nodes in the cluster.

 Pictorially, here is a diagram on concurrency during rebalance (from rebalance-flow.txt) on a single couchbase node, circa 2.2.x...